 Are you cool with sharing your personal details, habits and movements on social media or being recorded when you're shopping or walking down the street?
 You shouldn't be.
 In this post I reveal what's really happening with your data - and mine.
-You should white hot with rage.
+You should be white hot with rage.
 I am.

 Big Brother Has a New Name